deitam/AwsCodeStarCdk/README.md

 Deploying this package creates 4 CloudFormation stacks in total.

 The first one uploads the files toolchain.yml and source.zip into AWS S3, in order to be accessed by CodeStar.

 The second stack is the CDK stack, that creates the CodeStar project.

-The third stack is the CodeStar stack, which specifies, what the Project should create.
+The third stack is the CodeStar stack, which specifies, what the project should create.
 It's contents can be edited by editing

 ```aws_codestar_cdk/files/toolchain.yml```

 The fourth stack is the lambda function stack, which can be edited by editing the template.yml file.

 ###Prerequisites

 In order to operate the package, you must first install it, using

 ```pip install aws-codestar-cdk```